-To see a stored name and phone number at the same time, press SELECT when the cursor is by a memory location number.
-To exit this display without storing any changes, hold down DELETE until the display clears.
+To see a stored name and phone number at the same time, press SELECT when the cursor is next to the desired memory location number.
+To exit this display, hold down DELETE until the display clears.

 Dialing a Memory Number